Deeper Smart Sonar Pro+ vs FishHunter 3D Head to Head

 - LED Night Fishing Light

-- 10 Hours of Continuous Operation (on single charge)
+- 10 Hours of Continuous Operation (on a single charge)

-- One-Year Limited Warranty (from Navico, parent company of Lowrance)
+- One-Year Limited Warranty (from Navico, the parent company of Lowrance)

 What Could Be Improved

 - Size/Weight: At about the size of a baseball and over 6 ounces, this is not really something you want to cast unless you are using a heavy-duty rod and heavy test line.
-This is better tossed, pitched or floated on the back of your boat or fishing kayak using the provided 15 ft. leash/cord.
+This fish finder is better tossed, pitched or floated on the back of your boat or from a fishing kayak using the provided 15 ft. leash/cord.

 - This is, however, a trade-off for having a larger, longer-lasting battery and 5 transducers as opposed to just one.